Sizing & Fitting a Backpack

 - Now you must find your iliac crest.
 Run your fingers down the sides of your rib cage until you reach the first hard spot, this is your hip bone.
 Place your hands on top with thumbs pointing behind you.
 This iliac crest serves as the “shelf” of your pelvic girdle.

 - Draw an imaginary line between your thumbs to the point where they met in the middle.
 Have your friend measure to that point where it intersects with your spine, while still holding the top of the tape on your C7.
 Once you have finished measuring the distance from your C7 to your iliac crest, you now have your torso length.

 - Compare this measurement to the information in the next section to find what backpack frame size is right for you.

 Choosing the Correct Frame Size

-As soon as you know the length of your torso, finding the right backpack frame size is no problem.
-Although the sizes may differ a little, use the following frame size guidelines unless otherwise stated by the manufacturer.
+As soon as you know the length of your torso, finding the right backpack frame size is easy.
+Although the sizes may differ slightly, use the following frame size guidelines unless otherwise stated by the manufacturer.
 Note, however, that each frame size can be adjusted to fit a slightly larger or smaller torso size.